4QuarterSet - Full Set of Uilleann Pipe Drones and Regulators

 Go to the iTunes App Store to buy

-4QuarterSet is a set of three drones and three regulators (Tenor, Baritone, and Bass) found on a full set of Uilleann pipes in the common keys of D, C#, C, and B.
+Regulators is a set of three drones (in two styles) and three regulators (Tenor, Baritone, and Bass) found on a full set of Uilleann pipes in the common keys of D, C#, C, B, and Bb.

 The app supports multitouch and independent playback of all three regulators at the same time.

-Using the iPhone/iPod Touch screen mounted on the leg with a short standoff, it is possible to play 4QuarterSet exactly as one would the physical instrument, turning the drones on and off with a switch and picking out the chords with the side of the hand.
+Using the iPhone screen mounted on the leg with a short standoff, it is possible to play Regulators exactly as one would the physical instrument, turning the drones on and off with a switch and picking out the chords with the side of the hand.

 Touch the regulator play mode icon just below the drone switch to toggle between two regulator auto-chord play and single regulator play modes.

-On the settings page, you may set the root key (D, C#, C, or B), overall tuning offset, and the volume of each of the three regulators and the drones independently.
+On the settings page, you may select the drone style (Lynch or Crowley), the root key (D, C#, C, B, or Bb), overall tuning offset, the volume of each of the three regulators and the drones independently, as well as the overall reverb level.
 All settings are saved when the app exits.

 The "Cents" slider on the settings page allows you to adjust the tuning +/- 50 cents in one-cent increments.
 Touch the displayed cents offset number to reset to zero.